Inant/inosoft-backend-test/README.md

 - Open postman, and import postman collection from postman folder

+- After run login endpoint, edit collection and put your access token to  Authorization with Bearer token

 - You can test the available endpoints on postman

-- After login, put your access token to Authorization with Bearer token

 - To run the tests use the command: `php artisan test`